Kwok Ka Ming: 1986 FIFA World Cup Asia Qualifying Playoffs

-Japan went through 5-1 on aggregate but then went down 3-1 on aggregate to South Korea in the final round and missed the chance to qualify for the finals in Mexico in the following June.
+Japan went through 5–1 on aggregate but then went down 3–1 on aggregate to South Korea in the final round and missed the chance to qualify for the finals in Mexico in the following June.

 Other tournaments

-He has been, for many different tournaments, including the 2006 FIFA World Cup and 2014 FIFA World Cup, a member of The FIFA Technical Study Group.
+Kwok has been, for many different tournaments, including the 2006 FIFA World Cup and 2014 FIFA World Cup, a member of The FIFA Technical Study Group.

 Honours

 Kwok was appointed Member of the Order of the British Empire (MBE) in the 1978 Birthday Honours "for services to Sport in Hong Kong."